What to do in Kyoto

 Kiyotaki River Trail

-A shorter trail through the scenic Kiyotaki River valley in the west of Kyoto.
+A shorter trail through the picturesque Kiyotaki River valley in the west of Kyoto.

 Although it is formally part of the Kyoto Trail, it is not directly connected to the main part of the trail.